 Starts his own war in Iraq”

 Margo Price- “Most Likely You Go Your Way.”
 Margo Price covering Bob Dylan?
 Thank you, sir, may I have another?
-Recorded as a Spotify Single, along with a special version of “A Little Pain,” Margo covered this song from Dylan’s Blonde on Blonde album with her own unique style.
+Recorded as a Spotify Single, along with a special version of “A Little Pain,” Margo covered this song from Dylan’s Blonde on Blonde album in her own style.
 I can’t seem to find a video for this online, so I guess you’ll just have to click on my Spotify playlist and check it out there (along with the other songs mentioned in this post.)

 Lee Ann Womack- “The Lonely, The Lonesome, & The Gone.”
 This song is the title track from her latest album, which also features bangers like “All the Trouble.”
 Lots of people know Lee Ann, but many only associate her with that one big hit she had back in 2000.
 You know the one I’m talking about- “I Hope You Dance.”
 People making this connection isn’t a problem, it’s a lovely song.
 It was also the song that was played at my fifth grade graduation so it’s sentimental in a way for me.
 But that was almost 18 years ago and Lee Ann Womack has come a long way since then, musically speaking.
 If you’re thinking she was just a one hit wonder, you couldn’t be more wrong!
-She not only had hits back in the day with songs like “A Little Past Little Rock” and “I’ll Think Of A Reason Later” but she’s put out other albums since that embrace a more neotraditional sound, including her latest, which came out last year.
-I had the pleasure of seeing her perform Friday night (3/23) at The Birchmere in Alexandria, Virginia.
+She not only had hits back in the day with songs like “A Little Past Little Rock” and “I’ll Think Of A Reason Later” but she’s put out other albums since then that embrace a more neotraditional sound, including her latest, which came out last year.
+I had the pleasure of seeing her perform Friday night (March 23rd) at The Birchmere in Alexandria, Virginia.
 She put on a great show and did not disappoint- playing two of my favorite songs- “Don’t Listen to the Wind” and “Does My Ring Burn Your Finger?” (the former written by Julie Miller and the latter written by Julie and her husband, Buddy Miller).

 I also didn’t realize until Friday night after the concert that Lee Ann Womack’s daughter is Aubrie Sellers.
 It was then that I put two and two together and figured out that Aubrie Sellers is the oldest daughter featured in the music video for “I Hope You Dance.”
 MIND BLOWN!
 And since we’re on the topic of Aubrie Sellers, I’ll take this opportunity to talk about how great of an artist she is too.
 She calls her music “garage country,” which I think describes her sound perfectly.
 Some songs worth checking out are “Sit Here and Cry,” “Just to Be with You,” and “Liar, Liar,” which I highly recommend.
-The cute little girl from that music video has come a long way!
+The cute little girl from that music video has really grown up!

 The Ozark Mountain Daredevils- “If You Wanna Get to Heaven.”
 Apparently this song actually is from 1980!
 (Not like the song above).
 What the what?!
 It sounds like it could have come out within the past few years as part of the Americana/alt-country genre.
 Could’ve fooled me!